laurentkempe/presentations/docs/dotNET build automation with NUKE/index.md

 ## Why NUKE 💣 (Feb 2021)

 * It is real [C#](https://docs.microsoft.com/en-us/dotnet/csharp/) 😍
+* No more magic strings, no more CTRL+F 💝
 * All build pipelines in one .NET project 🥰
   * Code navigation, Refactoring, Debugging 😻
   * IDE plugin (Rider, Visual Studio, VS Code) 🤩